 - Workshop Date: This is an over the Internet virtual workshop.
-Several sessions will be scheduled for the different topics on the week of November 9, 2020, based on input from the participants.
+Sessions were scheduled for the different topics based on input from the participants:

 The Program Committee members are Jari Arkko (IAB, Ericsson), Stephen Farrell (IAB, Trinity College Dublin), Cullen Jennings (IAB, Cisco), Colin Perkins (IRTF, University of Glasgow), Ben Campbell (IAB, independent consultant), and Mirja Kühlewind (IAB, Ericsson).